open-telemetry/build-tools/semantic-conventions/syntax.md

 #### Type

-An attribute type can either be a string, int, double, boolean, array of strings, array of int, array of double, array of booleans, a template type or an enumeration.
+An attribute type can either be a string, int, double, boolean, array of strings, array of int, array of double, array of boolean, a template type or an enumeration.

 ##### Template type